Brillar0101/NeuralCard/README.md

 drill), `BOM_JLCPCB.csv` (LCSC part numbers), `NeuralCard-cpl.csv`
 (placements).

-**Build spec:** 2 layers, **1.6 mm** standard thickness, green soldermask, HASL — the cheap prototype configuration, currently about $2 for five boards.
+Build spec: 2 layers, 1.6 mm thickness, green soldermask, HASL.
+That is the cheap prototype configuration, currently about $2 for five boards.

-Two finishes worth knowing about if you make a batch to actually hand out:
-**0.8 mm** feels like a card rather than a circuit board, and **ENIG** turns the hairline under the name gold (it is a mask opening over the ground pour, so on HASL it comes out tin-coloured).
-Both cost more; neither changes the gerbers, they are order-time options.
+Two finish options are worth knowing about if you ever make a batch to hand out.
+At 0.8 mm the board feels like a card instead of a circuit board.
+With ENIG, the hairline under the name comes out gold, since it is a mask opening over the ground pour and plates with whatever finish you pick.
+Both cost more.
+Neither changes the gerbers, so they are order-time choices.

 **Two build routes:**

-- *Hand assembly* — order bare boards plus a solder-paste stencil, buy parts from LCSC.
-Cheapest, and the stencil makes the LGA-14 IMU tractable.
+Hand assembly means ordering bare boards plus a solder-paste stencil and buying parts from LCSC.
+It is the cheapest route, and the stencil is what makes the LGA-14 IMU tractable with hot air.

-- *Factory assembly* — JLCPCB Standard PCBA, both sides.
-Adds roughly $100 of fixed setup/feeder overhead, so it only makes sense at 30+ boards.
+Factory assembly means JLCPCB Standard PCBA on both sides.
+It adds roughly $100 of fixed setup and feeder cost, so it only pays off around 30 boards or more.

-Two BOM notes: **C12** (NFC tuning) ships as 68 pF and should be re-tuned against the built coil — read range is the practical test.
-The NFC chip is specified as **ST25DV04K-IER6S3**, a stock-availability substitute for the original KC variant; same package, pinout and function.
+Two BOM notes.
+C12, the NFC tuning cap, ships as 68 pF and should be retuned against the coil once it exists.
+Read range is the practical test.
+The NFC chip is specified as ST25DV04K-IER6S3, a substitute for the original KC variant that is nearly out of stock everywhere.
+Same package, same pinout, same function.

 ## Status

-**Hardware: done and verified at v2.3.1** — DRC 0 violations, 0 unconnected,
-ERC 0, every net a single connected cluster, all footprints datasheet-checked.
-Never fabricated yet: these files would produce the first physical boards.
+The hardware is done and verified at v2.3.1: DRC reports 0 violations and 0 unconnected, ERC is clean, every net is a single connected cluster, and the footprints have been checked against manufacturer datasheets.
+It has never been fabricated.
+These files would produce the first physical boards.

-**Firmware: scaffold builds** — drivers and gesture capture work; the trained model is the remaining work, and it needs boards first.
+The firmware scaffold builds.
+Drivers and gesture capture work.
+The trained model is the remaining piece, and it needs assembled boards before it can exist.

-So today the card is a very elaborate NFC business card — and that part already works the moment the tag is programmed.
+So today the card is a very elaborate NFC business card, and that part works the moment the tag is programmed.

 ## License